 One week later, Pierce sold the plantation to T. W. House, who was widely ridiculed for paying $100,000 in gold for the property during occupation by carpetbaggers.

-Mayor of Houston during the War Between the States (and a famous blockade runner), his interests included several other plantations, railroad shares, hotels in Houston and Galveston, banking, utilities, cotton factoring, dry goods and cattle.
-House put the plantation back on the road to prosperity and was instrumental in establishing the Houston and Galveston Navigation Company to carry passengers, freight, and the U.S. mail via steamship between Houston and Galveston.
+Mayor of Houston during the War Between the States, House put the plantation back on the road to prosperity and was instrumental in establishing the Houston and Galveston Navigation Company to carry passengers, freight, and the U.S. mail via steamship between Houston and Galveston.
 This bold notion eventually became the Houston Ship Channel on Buffalo Bayou.

-Massive live oaks, some more than two centuries old, exist as a reminder of the epic time when Stephen F. Austin, the "Father of Texas," walked beneath their branches and early colonists explored the bends in the Brazos River and established the crossing at Oyster Creek.
-Also recalling the past is the Scanlan Mansion, carefully restored during the first stages of Sienna Plantation's development as a master-planned community.
-Revering its ties to the past, Sienna is once again making history.
-New settlers are weaving plans for the future with a profound respect for the visionaries who nurtured the promise of Sienna Plantation.
+Massive live oaks, some more than two centuries old, still stand today, existing as a reminder of the epic time when Stephen F. Austin, the "Father of Texas," walked beneath their branches and early colonists explored the bends in the Brazos River and established the crossing at Oyster Creek.